Edd Mann Developer

 $ make

-# copy and install the new engine into are installation
+# copy and install the new engine into our installation

 $ cp storage/sphinx/.libs/ha_sphinx.* /usr/lib/mysql/plugin/